 Back Story – It’s Complicated

 In 1519 when the Spanish conquistadors arrived in what is now downtown Houston, the area was the wet and marshy homeland of the Akokisas Nation.
 Their nation perished as the result of European diseases, or merged with other tribes.
 When Mexico won its independence from Spain in 1821, Mexican Texas became part of the new nation.
 To encourage settlement, Mexican authorities allowed organized immigration from the United States, and soon over 30,000 Anglos lived in Texas, compared to 7,800 Mexicans.
 This resulted in a rebellion of the U.S. colonists and Tejanos (Texas Mexicans) in the Texas Revolution.
 The Mexican government believed the United States had instigated the Texas insurrection with the goal of annexation.
 Mexico, of course, was proven right.
 The Texan forces fought and won their independence in 1836, with General Sam Houston becoming the first president of the Republic of Texas.
 It soon became the 28th U.S. state.
 German immigrants started arriving in Texas and Houston after the German States Revolutions of 1848 (think German smokehaus for BBQ) for the rewards of dirt cheap land.
 A railroad was established, and Texas joined the Confederacy in the Civil War, only to return to the Union upon its victory.
 The humiliation of defeat and fear of violence by African-Americans led to an outbreak of horrific lynch-mob violence.
+Like the rest of the South, Houston later adhered to the horrific rules of Jim Crow, which made life for black Houstonians even worse.
 By 1913, twelve oil companies had located themselves in Houston which began the civic theme of energy.
 The port of Galveston was established, giving Houston an important world-wide trading component.
 The racial atrocities ended when Houstonians embraced President LBJ’s Civil Rights Act of 1964.
 Since then, Houston has had two African-American mayors, and has one of the nation’s grandest Martin Luther King parades.

 Despite the independent nature of its populace, Houston is a regimented city with people driving to the Uptown District’s Galleria to dine and shop at its 339 stores, or to the 1,700 acre NASA’s Johnson Space Center to learn about human space exploration and scientific knowledge.
 I opted for the Museum District with its 19 museums, galleries and cultural centers.
 An exhibition entitled, Vincent van Gogh: His Life in Art was just kicking off at the Museum of Fine Arts.
 I had recently streamed At Eternity’s Gate, a film bio of van Gogh’s life, directed by painter Julian Schnabel, and was keen to see the exhibition.